denabel/gxc/README.md

 ### Store your API-key

-A final setting before we can access the `poly_link`-function is to store our API key.
+A final setting before we can access the `poly_link_monthly`-function is to store our API key.
 By setting it to “wf_api_key”, the function automatically retrieves the key.

 ``` r